boynux/boynux.github.com/_posts/2015-05-16-rake-pipeline-automation.md

   <script> (adsbygoogle = window.adsbygoogle || []).push({}); </script>
 </div>

 These are a few of problems that you might have.
 But I would like to draw your attention to item number "3".
 That has a special meaning.
-If you change a single file in your project you may not need to compile and link all files not build your artifact again, rather in most cases you'll need to compile just a few files that has dependency to modified file.
+If you change a single file in your project you may not need to compile and link all files to build your artifact again, rather in most cases you'll need to compile just a few files that have dependencies to the modified file.
 And then in case of dynamically linked libraries you may only need to link that particular affected library, not the whole project.

 But why should I care?
 I'm not compiling PHP or Ruby!?
 You're right!
 But I have a few reasons that might be interesting for you to use task managements in those languages too.